The Buddha in hell

 06 Sunday May 2012

 Is it convincing?
-To my mind, no, the breathless Internet commenters notwithstanding, which makes it a useful example to explore in a bit of detail.
-Here’s why.
+To my mind, no. Excited Internet commenters notwithstanding, the account sounds patently fake, which makes it a useful example to explore.

-If you have read the account, you know that the monk presents a thoroughly believable autobiographical background of his life in Myanmar, how he was raised and came to be living as a monk.
-It sounds familiar and entirely credible, even down to details like the sea crocodile that destroyed his boat.
+If you have read the account, you know that the monk presents a thoroughly believable autobiographical background, how he was raised in Myanmar (Burma) and came to be living as a monk.
+It sounds entirely authentic, even down to details like the sea crocodile that destroyed his boat.
 (I looked it up—and yes, there are such crocodiles in that area, and that is the kind of behavior one would expect of them.)

-The account describes how he came to enter training to be a monk, and his respect for his teacher, “the most famous Buddhist monk in all of Myanmar” The narrator details how he lived for quite a few years devoted to his spiritual practice and to the principles of Buddhism, so scrupulous that he refused even to harm a mosquito that might infect him with malaria, which turned out to be the disease that nearly killed him.
+The account describes his entering training, and deep respect for his teacher, “the most famous Buddhist monk in all of Myanmar.”
+It details how he lived for some years devoted to his spiritual practice and to the principles of Buddhism, so scrupulous that he refused even to harm a mosquito that might infect him with malaria, which turned out to be the disease that nearly killed him.
 Actually, he reports that he had both malaria and yellow fever and grew weaker and weaker.

 So far, so good.
 It’s clear and it’s credible.
-But now, to my mind, there begin to be problems that illustrate why readers of near-death experience accounts need to exercise the same discernment they use, one hopes, when receiving an email from Nigeria asking for money.
+But now, to my mind, come the problems.
+They illustrate why readers of near-death experience accounts need to exercise the same discernment they use, one hopes, when receiving an email from Nigeria asking for money.
 Just because an NDE account says something happened doesn’t mean it’s literally true!

-“I learned later that I actually died for three days.
+The monk says, “I learned later that I actually died for three days.
 My body decayed and stunk of death, and my heart stopped beating.”
-[Enter Question #1]

 That is why I am convinced that one of two things is true:

-- The account is a flat-out Christian testimonial that has been faked as a near-death experience account, or
+- The account is a flat-out Christian testimonial that has been faked as a Buddhist near-death experience, or

-- The account originated as an actual Burmese near-death experience; but the hand of a Christian evangelical interpreter lies heavily on top of that NDE.
+- The account began with an actual Burmese near-death experience; but the hand of a Christian evangelical interpreter lies heavily on top of that NDE.

-It is altogether conceivable that the essence of this account lies in a genuine Burmese NDE.
-Lakes of fire are not uncommon in NDEs and other mystical experiences, and despite the monk’s comment to the contrary, Buddhism does include some kinds of hell (Narakas) featuring fiery torments, though not necessarily lakes of fire.
-Now, as before his training as a monk the narrator lived for a while in Yangon City (Rangoon), which has a far larger Christian population than other parts of Myanmar, it is likely that he had heard some Christian teachings.
-It is also quite probable, given the combination of cultural and religious influences in that part of the world, that the teachings he had encountered were of the vivid, revivalist sort with explicit descriptions of hell and judgmental torment—the kind that people remember because they’re so frightening.
-It is easy to see how that could have influenced the monk’s NDE.
-It is even possible that the monk was internally moving from his Buddhist beliefs to becoming Christian.
+The narrator had lived for a while in Yangon City (Rangoon), which has a far larger Christian population than other parts of Myanmar, so it is likely that he had heard some Christian teachings.
+Given the missionary influences in that part of the world, those teachings probably included vivid, revivalist descriptions of hell and judgmental torment—the kind that people remember because they’re so frightening.
+It is easy to see how that could have influenced the NDE of a credulous hearer.
+It could even be possible that the monk was moving from his Buddhist beliefs to becoming Christian.
 In any case, one need only add some later Christian embellishments to come up with the account presented here.

 There are too many other questions about this account.
-There’s the “awakened while putrifying” aspect, which is an imaginative detail but physiologically too much to credit; a genuinely decaying body does not reanimate.
-Also, a genuinely committed Buddhist, particularly a monk, would surely have to wrestle with the content of that experience for more than two seconds before declaring himself a permanent Christian.
+A genuinely committed Buddhist, particularly a monk, would surely have to wrestle with the content of that experience for more than two seconds before declaring himself a permanent Christian.
 (Even Saint Paul withdrew for a time after his epiphany before beginning to teach.)
 We are told that the monk himself went on to convert “hundreds of other monks” and to travel around and testify to his new-found conservative Christian faith; yet he has conveniently disappeared from public view, so can’t be questioned.

-Overall, I find this account, as described, beyond credibility as an accurate original presentation of any NDE, much less one of a believing Buddhist monk.
+Overall, I find this account, as described, beyond credibility as an accurate original presentation of any NDE, much less one of a committed Buddhist monk.

-I don’t scoff at cross-cultural content, because I am an observant Christian whose NDE included a figure which I later learned was the Chinese Yin/Yang symbol.
-(I wonder if a Christian living in an Islamic or Hindu culture might be more likely than here to interpret a figure from an NDE as Mohammed or Vishnu.)
+I am respectful of cross-cultural content because I am an observant Christian whose NDE message was delivered by a totally unfamiliar Chinese Yin/Yang symbol.
 But the presence of that symbol in my experience was not to say that Buddhism is right and Christianity wrong.
 It took a very long time for me to understand that it was not delivering an explicit teaching about religious doctrine but was functioning as a symbol—like an arrow pointing beyond itself.

-We see fire in an experience like the monk’s and immediately, culturally, think “punishment in eternal torment.”
+Culturally, we see fire in an experience like the monk’s and immediately think “punishment in eternal torment.”
 We don’t stop to consider that the presence of God has traditionally been associated with fire, as with Moses and the burning bush.
 In fact, the Bible includes some ninety references to the presence of God as fire.
-We can do the same with any element of a spiritual experience—what might it mean, other than what seems to be sitting right on the surface?
+We can do the same double-check with any element of a spiritual experience—what might this mean, other than what seems to be sitting right on the surface?

-We can look at these troubling experience accounts and choose to interpret them as pointing to the traditional, literal hell.
+Certainly we can look at these troubling experience accounts and choose to interpret them as pointing to a traditional, literal hell.
 But that is our choice.
 We can also choose to take the time and trouble to explore what else they might mean, what they may be pointing to about our lives or our way of thinking that could use some change, or that would revolutionize our approach to life itself.

-Yes, it is now clear that there are some really scary spiritual experiences.
+It is clear that some spiritual experiences are really scary.
 Having worked my way through one, I know just how cataclysmic they can feel.
-But am I ready, after all these years, to say they point to a concept like hell?
+But am I ready, after all these years, to say they point to a concept like eternal physical torment?
 Not on your life.
 Or mine, either.

-The same universe, the same God, that has room for these profoundly traumatic events also brings the glorious and/or peaceful spiritual experiences, the ones people believe to indicate heaven.
-In something of the same way, Hubble photos show us wonderful, serene visions of “what’s out there” along with black holes and incomprehensible violence.
+The same universe that has room for these profoundly traumatic events also encloses the peaceful experiences that people describe as heaven.
+It is worth taking time to look at displays of the Hubble photos showing “what’s out there”—wonderful, serene visions of breathtaking light along with black holes and incomprehensible violence.
 Why should our spiritual landscape be different than that of our universe?
 We are required to learn how to be with it all, in ways that make sense to us.

-The idea that a God of the Hubble universe would display such wrath because, as one letter-writer wonderfully put it, we “ate fruit and had opinions,” and that the wrath would involve eternal torment as part of the agenda—it makes no sense whatever.
-So, let me openly state my conviction that the anticipation of all that divine punishment is the product, not of God, but of our projection of human frustration and rage onto whatever we conceive as Divinity.
-Our doing, not His!
+The idea that a God of such immensity would display soul-killing wrath because, as one letter-writer wonderfully put it, two early people “ate fruit and had opinions”…that is so incongruent a notion that it makes no sense to me whatever.
+(Yet there are great truths buried in the Genesis story!)
+So, let me openly state my conviction that the expectation of such divine punishment as the monk’s account claims is the product, not of God, but of our projection of human fear, guilt, and rage onto whatever we conceive as Divinity.
+Our doing, not deity’s!

-Similarly, I have come to believe that the NDE which at first seemed to destroy my faith has turned out to be a dubious gift but a gift nonetheless, simply because it has required me to examine these kinds of questions.
-Howard Storm’s shamanic initiation experience stripped him painfully of one existence and exchanged it for one more satisfying.
+Similarly, I have come to see that the NDE which at first seemed to destroy my faith has turned out to be a gift.
+Yes, it is a dubious gift but a genuine one nonetheless, because it has required me to examine these kinds of questions.
+It has forced me to understandings I could not have had otherwise.
+Howard Storm’s agonizing shamanic initiation experience stripped him painfully of one existence and exchanged it for one more satisfying.
 Who’s to say that was punishment?